-- the audit period which included controls over access to program and data, program changes, system changes, program development, computer operations (job processing, data backup, system backup, incident management) over financial accounting and reporting systems and related IT systems (referred to as 'inscope systems'). - Testing the operating effectiveness of GITCs for the audit period over the in-scope systems as follows: - User access creation, modification and revocation process: - User access review process; - Segregation of duties; - Password policies; - Application change management procedures; and - Computer Operations process (automated job processes, backups and incident management).
+- Testing the design of General IT Controls (GITCs) for the audit period which included controls over access to program and data, program changes, system changes, program development, computer operations (job processing, data backup, system backup, incident management) over financial accounting and reporting systems and related IT systems (referred to as 'inscope systems'). - Testing the operating effectiveness of GITCs for the audit period over the in-scope systems as follows: - User access creation, modification and revocation process; - User access review process; - · Segregation of duties; - · Password policies; - Application change management procedures; and - Computer Operations process (automated job processes, backups and incident management).